nanoman657/nanoman657.github.io/_posts/2023-09-05-Python-Type-Checking-with-Command-Line-Inputs.md

 arguments: Namespace = parser.parse_args(namespace=PluralizeNamespace)
 ```

-Now, if you try to reveal the type of `arguments.quantity` and `arguments.word`, they will be `int` and `singular_word`, which is exactly what we want.
+Now, if you try to reveal the type of `arguments.quantity` and `arguments.word`, they will be `int` and `SingularWord`, which is exactly what we want.

 ### Conclusion
 Typing hinting is an immensely helpful feature of python that powers mypy's ability to statically check the types used in code.
 The practice becomes more complex when using command line arguments as input to functions, since the inputs are up to the user. `argparse` is an excellent module for constraining the arguments to values usable by your code.
 When you combine `ArgumentParser` with your own typed custom `Namespace` the entire code can be completely typed.